-More serious or chronic cases of dry eyes may need the following treatment methods:
+More serious or chronic cases of dry eyes may need the following dry eye treatment methods:

 - Steroid eye drops: These drops target inflammation, a significant contributing factor to dry eyes.
 These are usually used on a short-term basis since long-term use can result in more serious side effects.

-- Punctal plugs: These are small devices that are inserted into the tear drainage duct openings.
+- Punctal plugs: Through surgery, these are small devices that are inserted into the tear drainage duct openings.
 These openings are found inside the corners of both the upper and lower eyelids.
 Once these openings are plugged, tears can’t drain there, resulting in more tears in the eyes.